RedditRecs

 Reddit Icon

-GainerCity • about 1 month ago
+GainerCity • 3 months ago

 Jumping in.
 I’ve had the Norvan LD 2’s, LD 3’s, & now the LD 4’s.
 They are great shoes.
 Honestly some of the most comfortable running shoes I’ve owned.
 I was rather surprised given arcteryx isn’t the first company I would think of when it came to footwear.
 They’ve changed the most recent model (LD4’s) in such a way that your foot kind of slides into an elasticized sock.
 Rather than a classic tongue situation.
 If that makes sense.
 It takes longer to put them on now.
 I found the LD3s the most comfortable but I’m still breaking on my LD4s so we will see.
 Quality is meh decent.
 The LD2s split at the edges where the upper toe fabric bends.
 The sole eventually wore right through as well.
 I felt I got a decent life span considering what they went through.
 But I’ve also got merril approach shoes that are 20 years old, saw much worse, and are still going strong.